tbajis/Bop/README.md

 <img src="screenshots/detailView_blank.png" width="20%">

-The **Detail View** displays photos of the venue they selected from the **Map View** or **Table View** scenes.
-Additionally, a Twitter feed is embedded in the bottom half of the view to provide the user with Twitter Timeline posts where their specified "Interest" is searched.
+The **Detail View** displays photos of the venue the user selected from the **Map View** or **Table View** scenes.
+Additionally, a Twitter feed is embedded in the bottom half of the view to provide the user with Twitter Timeline posts associated with their chosen interest.

 ## Contributing